Joel Dommett: Career

 In 2018, Dommett released his first book of memoirs, It's Not Me It's Them: Confessions of a hopeless modern romantic.
 The book details his romantic encounters with 40 women before meeting his now wife, Hannah Cooper, and has the running narrative that he is on his first date with her and is recalling the women that he had relationships with.
 Towards the final page of the book, Dommett asks Cooper whether she would want to marry him.

 From November 2017 until December 2019, Dommett co-presented I'm a Celebrity: Extra Camp on ITV2.
 The aftershow was axed in January 2020 due to it becoming too expensive to film.

 In 2019, Dommett began presenting the quiz show Hey Tracey alongside Donna Preston, who plays the computer-generated 'Tracey' and the reality dating show Singletown alongside Emily Atack, both on ITV2.
-Singletown only lasted one series whereas it has not been announced whether Hey Tracey would have a third series following its second filmed during the COVID 19 pandemic.
+Singletown only lasted one series whereas it has not been announced whether Hey Tracey would have a third series following its second filmed during the COVID-19 pandemic.

-On 9 September 2019, Dommett was announced as the presenter for ITV's The Masked Singer, the UK version of the international music game show Masked Singer, which began airing on 4 January 2020.
+On 9 September 2019, Dommett was announced as the presenter for ITV's The Masked Singer, the British version of the international music game show Masked Singer, which began airing on 4 January 2020.
 Dommett also hosts the sister show The Masked Dancer, which premiered in May 2021.

 In 2020, Dommett was scheduled to go on tour across the UK in his Unapologetic: (If That Is Ok?) stand-up comedy tour, although that was postponed to 2021 to 2022 if no further restrictions are imposed.
 Only a few shows in February and early March were performed before a nationwide March lockdown was imposed; the show has the theme of Dommett being newly married and his newfound primetime television presenting roles.

 On 9 September 2021, Dommett hosted the 2021 National Television Awards ceremony.
-He was on the long list for the best presenter award, but failed to make the final shortlist.
+He was on the long list for the best presenter award but failed to make the final shortlist.

 In February 2023, it was confirmed that he would present the BBC's revival of Survivor.
+In May 2023, he began presenting the Telly Addicts-styled ITV game show In With a Shout.

+In 2025 it was announced that Dommett would host the 2025 National Television Awards on 10 September 2025 at The O2 in London.
+The event will be broadcast live on ITV1, ITVX, STV and STVX.